Joshikarank/Crypto-Trading-Simulator-MVP-Fullstack-AI-Powered/README.md

 - 📊 Monitor forecast accuracy over time

 It’s like building your own quant trading system — without touching a rupee.
+All features are built **end-to-end by me — Brick by Brick 🧱**.

+To provide further proof of ownership, I recorded a complete **demo video** showcasing the working features and system integration.
+This video was created solely by me, and is available for verifiable access upon request.
 ---

 ## 🧩 Problems Solved